 3. Regular exercise

-The benefits of regular exercise is enormous and widely recognized.
+The benefits of regular exercise are enormous and widely recognized.
 With exercise, you are releasing endorphins that naturally boost your energy levels.
 In this way, you will get more high-quality sleep.

-A research study in 2008 found that regular exercise can reduce symptoms of fatigue.
-36 sedentary young adults were used as a case study.
+research study in 2008 found that regular exercise can reduce symptoms of fatigue.
+Thirty-six sedentary young adults were used as a case study.
 They did either low-intensity or moderate-intensity exercise over six weeks.
 Both groups saw improvements in energy levels.

 With at least two hours of moderate-intensity exercise each week, you can beat unnecessary tiredness that will lead you to sleep.
 To achieve this, find a workout buddy, visit the gym or hire a personal trainer.